 Arrange the beans in a cast iron dutch oven of 4 to 5 quart size.
 Spread a layer of beans across the bottom of the pot, then lay the pork and onions on top.
 Cover the pork entirely with the remaining beans.

 In a bowl or saucepan, combine the brown sugar, molasses, salt, pepper, dry mustard, tomato paste, vinegar, sugar, and cloves.
 Mix it all together into a thick, delicious sauce, and pour it over the beans.
-Now pour in enough of the reserved bean water to fully cover the beans, plus a bit more.
+Pour in enough fresh water (or tap water) to fully cover the beans, plus a bit more.
+You can also use chicken broth, water or both.
+It will look as though there is far too much liquid in the pot, but this will work fine.
 If there isn't enough bean water, make up the difference with tap water or chicken broth.
 It will look as though there is far too much liquid in the pot, but this will work fine.

 If you're using additional meat, such as pork shoulder or ribs, cut the meat into cubes.
 Add them to the pot.
 If you're using franks (hot dogs), don't add them to the pot yet.